BGR-EGHA/LSAT-Documentation/source/DATA/VectorTools/GeoprocessingTools.rst

 Information
 ^^^^^^^^^^^

-Geoprocessing Tools only supports Shapefiles (.shp) as of LSAT PMS v 1.0.0.
+Geoprocessing Tools only supports Shapefiles (.shp) as of LSAT PM v 1.0.0.

 Input and Output
 ^^^^^^^^^^^^^^^^